 It also sets the tone for the types of messages they can expect from you in the future and the frequency with which you will communicate with them.

-In a welcome flow, text and email messages can convey various types of information and communicate the brand story.
+In a welcome flow, text and email software and messages can convey various types of information and communicate the brand story.

 Text messaging best describes time-sensitive promotional offers and reminders while email repeats the same promotional value, provides brand reinforcement, and further details your product’s unique features and benefits.